slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On authenticity

 <!--
-> *"Everybody wants spirituality.
-Nobody wants the truth."
--- Naval Ravikant*
-> *"I don't want to be in environments or people where I have to watch what I say."
--- Naval Ravikant*
-> *"Escape competition through authenticity."
--- Naval Ravikant*
-> *"To be honest speak without identity."
--- Naval Ravikant*
 > *"You're no under no obligation to be the same person you were 5 minutes ago."
 -- Alan Watts*
 > *"What do you really despise?
 By this you are truly known."
 -- Frank Herbert
 > *"Inside every cynical person, there is a disappointed idealist."
 -- George Carlin*
+> *"Everybody wants spirituality.
+Nobody wants the truth."
+"I don't want to be in environments or people where I have to watch what I say."
+"Escape competition through authenticity."
+"To be honest speak without identity."
+-- Naval Ravikant*

 - Honesty is an antidote to impostor syndrome.
 - CHANGE YOUR ACTIONS, NOT YOURSELF.
 Your identity is this made up thing that you’re emotionally attached to.
 It’s a mirage in the desert.
 And the quickest way to change yourself is to realize that there’s no real self to change. truth-a-better-way-to-talk-about-ourselves.